GoogleChrome/web.dev/src/site/content/en/building-a-split-button-component/index.md

 and relative units to be subtly smaller, interactively matched with the primary button, and on brand with its use of color.
 Notice the icons have less contrast, are thinner, and the shadow has a hint of brand blue to it.
-Like with buttons, strong UI/UX is a result of these little details stacking up.
+Like with buttons, strong UI and UX is a result of these little details stacking up.

 {% Img src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/D7RWfwJW25G3kuzPSnlz.png",
 alt="A floating card element.", width="448", height="422", class="w-screenshot" %}